 Marc was picked up in the 19summer at the Berlin Schönefeld airport where, in Ulbricht's words, niemand die Absicht hat einen Flughafen zu eröffnen.
-He and his dad were ready to visit Poland and baltic Russia.
+He and his dad were charged to visit Poland and baltic Russia.
 For Bert it was his 12th time to walk in the rebuilt Königsberg town.
 The german group of 35 persons was led by pastor Wolfram and his wife from Hannover.
 Twenty years ago he was president of all lutheran churches out there.
 Our hotels were located in Gdansk, Kaliningrad, Svetlogorsk, Gusev, Mragowo and Dlugie.
 It was easier to cross the russian border than the polish one.
 So emotional to meet russian people, pastors, old friends and so on.
 For the first time he was able to get inside the russian baptist church of pastor Anatoly Krikun at Gagarina street.
 Organconcert, boattrip, german bunker, citybustour was scheduled in the capital.
 The weather was perfect at the Ostsee beaches and the Kurische Nehrung.
 Concerts for us were done by kids, youth and senior choires.
 The cultural performances of the russian christians is impressive but they can't in any way rely on political trust.
 Fernweh is the result, so another trip to this orthodox territory, which I call my homeland, is always imminent.

 Thanks for dropping by folks.
 We suggest you bookmark our site and make us your favorite family.
 Bimonthly we will update our familylife.
 So there is more to come!!Updated: 15 February 2020.
 Interactive worldweather at www.ventusky.com.
 Reminder: This webpage will move on April 1 to https://bertelders.jouwweb.nl/